 (24a) Contracting authorities should be allowed to award a public service contract for the provision of centralised purchasing activities to a central purchasing body without applying the procedures provided for in this Directive; it should also be allowed that such public service contracts include the provision of ancillary purchasing activities.
 Public service contracts for the provision of ancillary purchasing activities should, when performed otherwise than by a central purchasing body in connection with its provision of central purchasing activities to the contracting authority concerned, be awarded in accordance with the provisions of this Directive.
+It should be recalled that this Directive should not apply where centralised or ancillary purchasing activities are provided other than through a contract for pecuniary interest which constitutes procurement within the meaning of this Directive.

-\[ Provisions listed in Article 2 under cluster 10, but relevant also in this context:
+[Provisions listed in Article 2 under cluster 10, but relevant also in this context:

-- (16) 'centralised purchasing activities' means activities conducted [...], in one of the following forms: - (a) the acquisition of supplies and/or services intended for resale to contracting authorities and the subsequent sale thereof, - (b) the award of public contracts, the operation of dynamic purchasing systems or the conclusion of framework agreements for works, supplies or services intended for contracting authorities and the subsequent recourse thereto. - (17) 'ancillary purchasing activities' means activities consisting in the provision of support to purchasing activities in the form of: - (a) technical infrastructure enabling contracting authorities to award public contracts or to conclude framework agreements for works, supplies or services; - (b) advice on the conduct or design of public procurement procedures; - (c) preparation and management of a procurement procedure on behalf and for the account of the contracting authority concerned and under its instruction; or - (d) any other type of provision of support to purchasing activities.

-- (18) 'central purchasing body' means a contracting authority, whose main task it is to provide centralised purchasing activities, whether accompanied or not by ancillary purchasing activities, for an indefinite period. - (19) 'procurement service provider' means an economic operator offering ancillary purchasing activities;
+- (16) 'centralised purchasing activities' means activities conducted, in one of the following forms: - (a) the acquisition of supplies and/or services intended for contracting authorities and the subsequent sale or provision thereof, - (b) the award of public contracts, the operation of dynamic purchasing systems or the conclusion of framework agreements for works, supplies or services intended for contracting authorities and the subsequent recourse thereto. - (17) 'ancillary purchasing activities' means activities consisting in the provision of support to purchasing activities in the form of: - (a) technical infrastructure enabling contracting authorities to award public contracts or to conclude framework agreements for works, supplies or services; - (b) advice on the conduct or design of public procurement procedures; - (c) preparation and management of a procurement procedure on behalf and for the account of the contracting authority concerned and under its instruction; or - (d) any other type of provision of support to purchasing activities. - (18) 'central purchasing body' means a contracting authority, whose main task it is to provide centralised purchasing activities, whether accompanied or not by ancillary purchasing activities, for an indefinite period and a contracting authority which, without having as its main task centralised purchasing activities, has been designated as central purchasing body by the Member State concerned because of its specialised competences in a given area. - (19) 'procurement service provider' means an economic operator offering ancillary purchasing activities;